broadinstitute/cromwell/docs/developers/Running.md

 More information on backends can be found here: [Backends](Backends.md)
 ![](select-run-config.png)

-If you've created a new config, you may need to edit your run configuration to point to the correct config file or have the correct environment variables.
+If you've created a new config, you may need to edit your run configuration to point to the correct config file or edit the environment variables.
 Example for batch:
 ![](edit-run-config.png)